itsayellow/marcam/installation.md

 ## Windows
 1. Download the latest Windows release from the [Downloads](index#downloads) section of the Marcam home page.
-1. Open the installer program.
+1. Double-click to open the installer program.
+1. Possible Windows Dialogs:
-1. When asked 'Do you want to allow this app from an unknown publisher to make changes to your device?', click 'Yes'.
+   a.
+If asked 'Do you want to allow this app from an unknown publisher to make changes to your device?', click 'Yes'.
+   b.
+If you see a dialog that says "Windows Protected your PC", click "More Info" and then "Run anyway".
 1. Click 'Next' and then 'Install'.
 Finally click 'Close'.